 Home office tax traps

-There’s a fun little myth going round about designer handbags being tax deductible if you use them as a ruler.
+There’s a cute meme going round about designer handbags being tax deductible if you use them as a ruler.
 Apart from giving me a chuckle, it makes me wonder what on earth you’d measure with a handbag.
 About the only thing I ask my clients to measure is their home office and I can’t imagine the torture of doing that with a handbag.

 Claiming home office is already torturous enough.
 Once upon a time, it was as simple as measuring your office (with a measuring tape, not a handbag) and claiming a percentage of home expenses.
-But things are a whole lot more complicated now with an alternative method, more onerous paperwork requirements and huge complexities if your home is in Trust.
+But things are a whole lot more complex now with an alternative method, onerous paperwork requirements and huge complexities if your home’s in Trust.

 Square metre method